theforeman/foreman-ansible-modules/roles/manifest/README.md

 This role supports the [Common Role Variables](https://github.com/theforeman/foreman-ansible-modules/blob/develop/README.md#common-role-variables).

+The main data structure for this role is the list of `foreman_manifest`.
+Each `manifest` requires the following field:

-- `foreman_manifest_path`: Path to subscription Manifest file on Ansible target host.
-When using `manifest_download`, it is first downloaded to this location from the Red Hat Customer Portal before being uploaded to the Foreman server.
+- `path`: Path to subscription Manifest file on Ansible target host.
+When using `download`, it is first downloaded to this location from the Red Hat Customer Portal before being uploaded to the Foreman server.

+Additionally the following parameters can be used.

+- `organization`: The where the manifest should be uploaded.
-- `foreman_manifest_download`: Whether to first download the Manifest from the Red Hat Customer Portal.
+- `download`: Whether to first download the Manifest from the Red Hat Customer Portal.
 Defaults to `False`.
-- `foreman_manifest_uuid`: UUID of the Manifest to download, corresponding to a [Subscription Allocation](https://access.redhat.com/management/subscription_allocations) defined on your Red Hat account.
-Required when `manifest_download` is `True`.
+- `uuid`: UUID of the Manifest to download, corresponding to a [Subscription Allocation](https://access.redhat.com/management/subscription_allocations) defined on your Red Hat account.
+Required when `download` is `True`.
-- `foreman_rhsm_username`: Your username for the Red Hat Customer Portal.
-Required when `foreman_manifest_download` is `true`.
+- `username`: Your username for the Red Hat Customer Portal.
+Required when `download` is `true`.
-- `foreman_rhsm_password`: Your password for the Red Hat Customer Portal.
-Required when `foreman_manifest_download` is `true`.
+- `password`: Your password for the Red Hat Customer Portal.
+Required when `download` is `true`.

 Example Playbooks
 -----------------